slbarriosdev/leaflet-city-autocomplete-usa/README.md

   <img src="https://slbarriosdev.github.io/leaflet-city-autocomplete-usa/demo/screenshot.JPG" alt="Leaflet City Autocomplete USA Demo" width="800"/>
 </p>

-A lightweight **Leaflet plugin** that adds an **autocomplete search control for all U.S. cities** using official **U.S. Census Gazetteer** data.
+A lightweight **Leaflet plugin** that adds an **autocomplete search control for all U.S. cities, states, and ZIP codes** using official **U.S. Census Gazetteer** data.

-This plugin allows you to search any U.S. city by name, automatically fly the map to its coordinates, and optionally show a marker and popup with the city information.
+This plugin allows you to search any U.S. city, state, or ZIP code, automatically fly the map to its coordinates, and optionally show a marker and popup with location information.

 ---

 ## 🚀 Features

-- 🔍 Autocomplete for **32,000+ U.S. cities**
+- 🔍 Autocomplete for **32,000+ U.S. cities, states, and ZIP codes**
 - 📍 Displays **marker + popup** on selection
 - 🧭 Smooth **fly-to** animation
 - 🌎 Built-in **timezone** info for each city